publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch41/schI/ptE/m__us_usc_t15_s1667c.md

         (1) __In general__

-        An advertisement by radio broadcast to aid, promote, or assist, directly or indirectly, any consumer lease shall be deemed to be in compliance with the requirements of subsection (a) of this section if such advertisement clearly and conspicuously—
+        An advertisement by radio broadcast to aid, promote, or assist, directly or indirectly, any consumer lease shall be deemed to be in compliance with the requirements of subsection (a) if such advertisement clearly and conspicuously—

-            (A) states the information required by paragraphs (1) and (2) of subsection (a) of this section;
+            (A) states the information required by paragraphs (1) and (2) of subsection (a);

             (B) states the number, amounts, due dates or periods of scheduled payments, and the total of such payments under the lease;